abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 We established that value-level arrows correspond to morphisms in the category of the type system.
 But what about *type-level arrows* (AKA polymorphic types)?

-We will get on with this in the next chapter.
+We will get on with this in the next chapter!

-To conclude here, there is a table of all term from the Curry-Howard-Lambek correspondence.
+### Logic and types

+Here we also can remember what we studied in the previous chapter.

+> The logical system of intuitionistic logic can be seen as a Cartesian Closed Category---the product/coproducts are the "and" and "or" operations, the initial/terminal objects are the values "True" and "False" and the exponential object is the implication operation.
+{: .theorem}

+Now, we might draw some parallel between the definition of a type system, and the BHK interpretation of logic that we saw in the previous chapter: propositions can be viewed are *types*, the *implies* operations are *functions*, *and* operations are composite types (objects), and *or* operations are *sum types*.
+Finally a proof of a given proposition is represented by a value of the corresponding type.

+In short, in the last chapter, we talked about the Curry-Howard-Lambek correspondence between logics and categories and now, we are adding a third branch of the correspondence --- types.

 | Intuitionistic logic        | System F (types / terms)        | Cartesian closed category        |
 |-----------------------------|--------------------------------|----------------------------------|